sdispater/orator/docs/migrations.rst

             }
         }

-    This file needs to be precised when using migrations commands.
+    This file needs to be specified when using migrations commands.

 Creating Migrations